 - Familiarize yourself with Clover’s Developer Agreement and Launch Checklist before you submit your app for approval.

 Best Practices for API Usage

 - If your app or service must trigger requests from multiple merchants, these requests should be staggered as much as possible to avoid bursts of high traffic volume.

-- Use WebHooks to trigger updates, and avoid constant polling.
+- Use webhooks to trigger updates.
+Avoid constant polling.